 The sad part is automatic invention isn't their only wrong claim, they also claim the micro-rotor, where actually they ended up paying Buren Watch Company, the real inventor of micro-rotor, a patent infringement for each micro-rotor Polerouter they have produced.
 UG claiming premium chronographs while their chronograph movements were manufactured by Martel watch company ( Martel was also supplying Zenith and has merged in late '59 with Zenith, the fruit of this merge is El Primero ) .
-Basically Universal Geneva is a living example of how things shouldn't be done.
+Basically Universal Geneva is a live example of how things shouldn't be done.

 Here is the proof of Autorem from 1933 NOT 1925.
 I challenge UG Watch Company to produce proof or remove their claim from their website.

 One of the interesting self-winding mechanisms with a pendulum in the watch case, invented by Emil Frey and manufactured under the brand name 'Perpetual Watch Co' which was also Harwood's American branch name.
 But the two companies with the same name are different entities in US market.

 Obviously only US registered patent exists of this pendulum automatic watch due to high volume of other claimers in Switzerland.
 Emil Frey from Bienne seems to be the inventor and the patent is registered on Perpetual Watch Company.
 Max Reiner and Emil Frey are the representatives of Perpetual Watch Company in Canada and US.
 The pendulum in wrist-watch case is initially Max Reiner's invention but Frey fine tunes it ( Reiner patents: US1814187A, US1795617A , US1899722A , US1853637A ).
 Pendulum automatics are surfacing very rarely in the market may be because of its initial manufacture volume.